AlexanderMcColl/spotlight-copier/README.md

 # spotlight-copier

-Copy wallpapers from Windows Spotlight the lockscreen folder so you can use them as your own wallpapers and backgrounds.
+Copy wallpapers from the Windows Spotlight lockscreen folder so you can use them as your own wallpapers and backgrounds.

 It has been tested on Windows 10 and 11.

 ## Background

-Windows Spotlight gives you new landscape wallpapers every day, but only for your lockscreen, and then deletes them a few days later
+Windows Spotlight gives you new landscape wallpapers every day then deletes them a few days later.

 I like to use these wallpapers in a folder that the built-in Windows wallpaper slideshow cycles through every day.